 Why build an in-house agency?

 Firstly, let’s review why in-housing is on the rise.
 The answer is simple: in-housing is an effective way for brands to respond to the complexity of today’s global marketing.
 The shift towards content-led, always-on campaigns and the predominance of data and analytics mean that brands need to have increased control over their marketing function.

 The benefits of today’s in-house capability have expanded from the early drivers of cost reduction and speed to market, to include improved brand consistency, more targeted campaigns and streamlined internal processes.
 It allows brands to have more dedicated talent and increased transparency of the work and costs.
 By holding the brand and customer knowledge, and creating assets centrally, brands are able to produce more content, more efficiently.
 With data-driven media planning also coming in-house, brands can now harness the best channels to get assets to their audiences – at the right price and more often than ever before.

 Yet, brands cannot do it alone; they need the agility and objectivity that external partners can bring to the table.
 And while many agencies see in-housing as a threat, they should consider the in-housing trend as an opportunity to reinvent themselves.
 Brands now look for partners for their in-house agency that have the right processes, expertise and focus to deliver value.

-What kind of Partners?
+What kind of partners do brands need?

 We’re here to help

-We ease the transition from the outdated full service network agency model to an In-House agency approach by taking care of all the global implementation challenges.
+We ease the transition from the outdated full-service network agency model to an in-house agency approach by taking care of all the global implementation challenges.
 This allows the inside team to scale up creative and media capabilities without the risk of campaigns running late or falling flat internationally.